-Once you bring the air compressor in your garage, the next step is to set it up in a suitable place.
+Once you bring the air compressor in your garage , the next step is to set it up in a suitable place.
 Be sure to leave enough space around the unit to work without hassle.

 Locating a perfect place is important because if there is too much distance between the compressor and the workplace, it will cause the CFM and PSI strength to drop significantly.
 Don't try to hang or stick the compressor to a wall.

 First thing first, find a suitable spot to place it.
 For your garage, any of the corners would be an ideal spot to place the compressor.
 Be sure to leave enough space behind it for airflow.
-You should have enough space inside the garage to work comfortably after placing the air compressor.
+You should have enough space inside the garage to work comfortably after placing the compressor.

 If it's a larger one, you may need to connect a pipe to be able to reach a longer distance while keeping the air compressor away from your workspace.
 Be sure to choose the right piping; the diameter of the pipe also affects the air pressure.

-You don't need any piping if you get a smaller and portable one.
+You don't need any piping if you get a smaller and portable air compressor.
 However, you will need a hose to connect with the air compressor.
-Make sure the hose isn’t too long, or it will cause loss of air pressure.
+Make sure the hose isn't too long, or it will cause loss of air pressure.
 A shorter hose will provide the right air pressure to get your work done efficiently.

-Some people prefer placing their air compressors in an enclosed space to reduce the noise that comes out of the machine.
+Some people prefer placing their compressor in an enclosed space to reduce the noise that comes out of the machine.
 It might work to lower the noise, but the air compressor will generate a lot of heat if there is a limited space for the air to flow.
 Thus, for the sake of its long-term performance, be sure to place it in an open spot.

-When it comes to using an air compressor primarily for air tools to use in smaller projects and tasks, a 5-gallon capacity smaller air compressor will be more than enough.
+When it comes to using an air compressor primarily for air tools to use in smaller projects and tasks, a 5-gallon capacity smaller compressor will be more than enough.

 However, for heavy-duty projects, you will need to buy a larger one to handle the projects efficiently.
 For sharp cutting or sandblasting, go for a more substantial air compressor size.

 For most home requirements and projects, you don't need to buy a larger size air compressor.
 That will be a waste of money if you bring one.
-An air compressor with 5 to 6-gallon tank capacity will suffice your needs whether you use the air tools for small home improvement projects or inflating tires and sports balls.
+A compressor with 5 to 6-gallon tank capacity will suffice your needs whether you use the air tools for small home improvement projects or inflating tires and sports balls.

 Impact wrenches aren't used continuously for a long time, unlike die grinders and sandblasters.
 So, this particular tool doesn't require much air pressure to be able to run it.
 However, the air pressure requirement for impact wrenches is higher than nail guns.